 The audio will be activated through the listener’s walk, using the cellphone geolocation to trigger the sounds in the selected routes.
 In this walk, the listener will hear the interviews in three different languages, Spanish, English and French.

-This research-creation project was premiered in the summer of 2021.
+This research-creation project premiered in the Fall of 2021.
 The AR audio walk was designed to be launched and presented as three participatory sound walks in the group exhibition, Calling Planet Earth!, an event organized by Undefined FM Radio and Pop Montreal.
 The Augmented Reality sound walk is currently on virtual display at the intersection of Van Horne Staketpark and Champs des possibles in the Mile-End in Montreal.

 Link to the walk: